af83/ucengine-docs/Home.md

 ## Core

-The core of U.C.Engine is a [[publish/subscribe|http://en.wikipedia.org/wiki/PubSub]] server written in Erlange.
+The core of U.C.Engine is a [[publish/subscribe|http://en.wikipedia.org/wiki/PubSub]] server written in Erlang.
 Persistence is achieved via the database of your choice.

 * **API**: [[ReST API reference|api]]
 * **Administration**: [[ucectl console|ucectl]]